101 Cooking For Two

 Pouring broth into the crock pot with beef and onions.

-• Cook on low for 5 hours, then remove meat and slice across the grain into ยฝ-inch slices.
+• Cook on low for 5 hours, then remove meat and slice thinly across the grain (about ½ inch or less).

 Slicing the beef roast across the grain.